 Of course, there are some in-app purchases you can make if you want to.
 These range from $0.99 to $6.99 but are entirely optional, and you do not have to get any of them to use the app effectively.

 How to get started with Strong App

 Getting started with the Strong App is quite simple.
 All you have to do is install it, create a profile, and go about building your workouts.
 You will see a screen with a button, "Start an empty Workout," that allows you to build various workouts from scratch.
 There, you can add exercises, weight, warm-up sets, sets, repetition goals, notes, suggestions, and more.

 Once you have built your weekly workout list, the app will now store your data and allow you to go back, review your performance, and see what you can improve.
 If you do not feel like building workouts from scratch, you can also pick from various proven programs like:

 plan. travel. workout.

 If you work out in your (home) gym regularly and can rely on the equipment, the Strong App is great.
 If you need to adjust it frequently because of your travels or changing gym rooms, this might get a bit of a hassle.
-For this scenario, we also recommend the Fitbod app, which is great for automatically creating various workouts.
+For this scenario, we recommend the Fitbod app, which is great for automatically creating various workouts and built-in progression.
 Have a look here.